Altitude Adventure India – Chadar Trek for beinners

 - Medical Insurance for the chadar trek

-Second is preparation about your fitness.
+Second is preparation for your fitness.
 Start working on your physical fitness at least 1 month before the trek.
-Though the trail is a fairly laid out path and doesn’t not have any steep ascends or descends remember that it starts from Leh Ladakh which is at an altitude of 3500 meters which is quite high.
-At this altitude the air gets thinner and oxygen is less abundant and you will find difficult to breathe.
+Though the trail is a fairly laid out path and doesn’t have any steep ascends or descends remember that it starts from Leh Ladakh which is at an altitude of 3500 meters which is quite high.
+At this altitude, the air gets thinner and oxygen is less abundant and you will find difficult to breathe.
 Your body needs to acclimatize well before you start your trek.

 I would recommend a fitness routine of at least 4 weeks before the trek.
 It should include cardiovascular and strength training.
 Cardiovascular training will help you to acclimatize quickly at Leh and you will clear the medical test too.
 (As per the new regulations for chadar trek medical checkup is mandatory before the trek)

 There is a lot of trekking distance that you will cover walking on the frozen river with your backpack.
 It could be taxing for your legs.
 For this, strengthening your legs will help a lot.